 Something was wrong.
 I pulled away and rushed toward the sofa.
 “What is wrong with my children?”
 I screamed.

-“They’re dead, Janet, and you’re about to join them!" he explained as he removed a red cord from his pocket and held it taut between his hands as he came toward me.
-The last thing he said before I lost consciousness was "Merry Christmas!"
+“They’re dead, Janet, and you’re about to join them!” he explained, removing a red cord from his pocket and holding it taut in his hands as he came toward me.
+The last thing he said before I lost consciousness was “Merry Christmas!”